rydmike/flex_seed_scheme/README.md

 `FlexTones.highContrast`, a colorful high-contrast version, and `FlexTones.ultraContrast`, a less colorful version, a more dark on light in light theme mode, and light on dark in dark mode.

-The `FlexTones.canyPop` also creates **very** high contrast theme, with colors that are vibrant and pop, it can also be used for high contrast themes.
+The `FlexTones.canyPop` also creates high contrast theme, with colors that are vibrant and pop, it can also be used for high contrast themes.
 Depending on seed color input values and its chroma value, `FlexTones.chroma` can also be very vibrant and high contrast.
 It can also be monochromatic, i.e. gray-scale if input seed colors have chroma value zero.

 ```dart
 // Make a high contrast light ColorScheme from the seeds.